smart-air-geocens/air-quality-simulator-cli/README.md

 Running the simulator requires the following information:

-1. Username (like: `main`);
-2. Password (like: `xxx`);
-3. The URL of OGC SensorThings API endpoint (like: `https://scratchpad.sensorup.com/OGCSensorThings/v1.0`);
+1. The URL of OGC SensorThings API endpoint (like: `https://scratchpad.sensorup.com/OGCSensorThings/v1.0`);
+2. Username (like: `main`);
+3. Password (like: `xxx`);

-Please note that all required information should be entered by the user and they cannot be left empty.
+Please note that all the required information should be entered by the user and they cannot be left empty.

+## Stop the Simulator

+You can terminate the simulator by running this command:

+`Ctrl + c`